major/toyota-inventory/README.md

 # toyota-inventory

-Tracking inventory of Toyota vehicles
+Tracking inventory of Toyota 4Runner vehicles.

-Work in progress.
+_Not affiliated with Toyota in any way._